sanketsalunkhe12/DeepLabV3-Segmentation/README.md

 ### Cityscape Dataset:

-The cityscape dataset is in the following directory structure.
+<p align="justify"> The cityscape dataset is in the following directory structure.
 The list files contains path of each image.
-A dataprocessing class Deeplab_Dataset_Creation takes the list of input and target path and return x, y (input, target) tensors which will be feed to dataloader.
+A dataprocessing class Deeplab_Dataset_Creation takes the list of input and target path and return x, y (input, target) tensors which will be feed to dataloader. </p>

     .cityscape dataset
     ├── gtFine           # Target Images (y)